AA2958/AA2958.github.io/_posts/2023-08-04-Cowrie-honeypot-analysis-after-a-week-of-attacks.md

 The botnet seems to be highly active as it scans the internet for RouterOS devices.
 It then exploits them by taking advantage of weak username and password configurations.

-## <ins style="color:red;font-size:17px;">Analyzing rest of the commands</ins>
+## <ins style="color:red;font-size:17px;">Analyzing the rest of the commands</ins>

 &nbsp;

-Rest of the commands don't follow a clear cut campaign like the MikroTik one does.
+The rest of the commands don't follow a clear cut campaign like the MikroTik one does.
 This doesn't mean they aren't as interesting or useful for a security researcher.

 &nbsp;